DVS & PSS how we can help

-We have an easy to use service to help all fleet managers through this process.
+We have an easy to use service to help all fleet managers and hauliers to obtain their vehicle star rating.

 We cannot apply for your permit, this is applied through the TfL website by yourselves, but we can help you to meet the safety standards required prior to applying.